 So, what does all this mean when it comes to Mother’s Day?
-Well finding the perfect gift that expresses just how much you love, appreciate and value the special lady in your life - whether it be mum, grandma, a sister or a wife is important for making her day a memorable one.
+Well finding the perfect gift that expresses just how much you love, appreciate and value the mother figure in your life is important and will make her day a memorable one.
 Luckily, a beautiful bouquet of fresh flowers can do all the talking for you.
 Besides, no Mother’s Day gift is complete without a floral accompaniment.

-To help you find the perfect floral gift, here is a guide to the most popular Mother’s Day flowers and their special symbolic meaning -
+To help you find the perfect floral gift, we have created a guide to the most popular Mother’s Day flowers and their special symbolic meaning.

-If their gorgeous fluffy petals aren’t enough to steal the show, their adorable Australian nickname - ‘mums’ will do the trick.
-Blooming in Autumn, these seasonal beauties are aplenty on Mother’s Day, making them one of the most popular and highly sought after flowers for the special occasion.
+If their gorgeous fluffy petals aren’t enough to steal the show, the adorable Australian nickname - ‘mums’ will do the trick.
+Blooming in Autumn, these seasonal beauties are aplenty on Mother’s Day, making Chrysanthemums one of the most popular and highly sought after flowers for the special occasion.

-Although they most often appear in white or yellow, the chrysanthemum flower is available in a variety of bright and pastel colours.
+Most often appearing in pink, white, or yellow, the chrysanthemum flower is available in a variety of bright and pastel colours.
 Traditionally speaking, white chrysanthemum flowers are thought to express sentiments of innocence and purity.
 Pink and red chrysanthemums are a symbol of romance and affection, while yellow chrysanthemums symbolise joy and happiness.
 Lastly, the orange chrysanthemum is representative of friendship and celebration - which is what Mother’s Day is all about!

 As a universal symbol of love and affection, roses are a Mother’s Day staple.
 These stunning blooms are a beautiful way to say thank you to mum for all that she is and all that she's done.
 While gifting these flowers is typically thought of as a romantic gesture, the true symbolic meaning of the rose comes down to its colour.